-Details for each step of the process are provided below:
+Details for each step of the process are provided on the following pages.

 Step 1.
 Complete the Online Application

 Access to the KPSAHS online application portal for each program is located at kpsahs.edu.
 Applicants applying to more than one program are required to complete and submit a separate online application for each program.